Using Linux desktop automation for image download

 Intelerad has developed something called “nuage Patient Portal”, which is used by many clinics to let patients download their scans.
 It’s an excellent service, especially if you want to have backups of all of your own health records.
 But it (or at least the version used by my clinic) does have a flaw: it’s cumbersome to download all the images.

 It is possible to download an image set as a video, but the resulting file seems to be broken.
 Popular video software like MPV and VLC were unable to play the files smoothly, and using FFmpeg to extract frames from the video resulted in an incomplete set, so I’m pretty sure the video files are not standards compliant.
 It is also possible to download each image of a set individually, but this requires two mouse clicks and then scrolling or pressing the down button to get to the next image.
 Doing this for more than 1,000 images would be a massive chore, not to mention error prone.
-So I looked around for a way to easily automate this (hopefully) one-off process.
+So I looked around for a way to easily automate this (ideally) one-off process.
 I tried a few solutions, but none of them seemed to work well, so I won’t mention them here.

 After a few hours I learned about